pbashyal-nmdp/service-gfe-submission/docs/restcalls.rst

 	</pre>
 	</div>

-If you pass the *verbose* parameter to the API then the *log* field will be populated with the details of the run.
+.. _structure object:
 The reponse will always contain a *fullgene* object, which contains the accession number for the full gene sequence.
 This accession number can be used to retrieve the sequence from the *feature-service*.
-The *aligned* represents what percent of the submitted sequence was able to be aligned to the reference.
+The *aligned* number represents what percent of the submitted sequence was able to be aligned to the reference.
-If there is a large insertion or deletion in the submitted sequence, the *aligned* value should reflect that.
+If there is a large insertion or deletion in the submitted sequence, then the *aligned* value should reflect that.

-Here is the JSON that would be returned from posting the example JSON to the gfe API:
+Here is the JSON that would be returned from posting the above JSON to the gfe API:

 .. sourcecode:: js
 	:emphasize-lines: 9